harrystech/arthur-redshift-etl/cloudformation/README.md

 #### Public

-The data warehouse will be in the "public" subnet.
+The data warehouse and EMR cluster will be in the "public" subnet.

 Region: `us-east-1b`
 IPv4 CIDR: `10.10.0.0/22`